 Use every tool in your toolbox to produce top-quality videos every time.

-Make sure your videos are mobile friendly, sized appropriately, and can be consumed with or without audio to get their full effect.
+Make sure your videos are mobile-friendly, sized appropriately, and can be consumed with or without audio to get their full effect.

-If the video has voice-over, include closed captioning as well so consumers can read along (and also to be inclusive and accessible to those who are hearing impaired).
+If the video has a voice-over, include closed captioning as well so consumers can read along (and also to be inclusive and accessible to those who are hearing impaired).

 From demos to DIYs, video marketing can introduce your brand to new users and keep current customers coming back for more.